Garima-Jaiswal/Data-Structures-and-Algorithm/README.md

 # Data-Structures-and-Algorithm

 This repository contains implementations of various data structures and algorithms in Java.
-This are solutions of some leetcode questions to enhance problem-solving skills.
+This are solutions of some questions to enhance problem-solving skills.

 <h4>Data Structures</h4>
 The following data structures are implemented in this project: